Do you need personal possessions insurance when away from home?

 How does personal possessions cover work?

-What can be covered by personal possessions insurance?
+What is covered by personal possessions cover?

 Do you need personal possessions cover?